-Special thanks for help in the preparation of this material to: Text adapted from Charles Eamer Kempe and the Windows of Hucknall, copyright Adrian Barlow 1998 Geoffrey Bond OBE, DL, Past Master the Worshipful Company of Glaziers and Painters of Glass Ray Watson, Richard Jackson, Ken Holdsv
+Special thanks for help in the preparation of this material to: Text adapted from Charles Earner Kempe and the Windows of Hucknall, copyright Adrian Barlow 1998.
+Geoffrey Bond OBE, DL, Past Master the Worshipful Company of Glaziers and Painters of Glass.
+Ray Watson, Richard Jackson, Ken Holdsworth.

-For up to date information on our church's activities, please visit www.hucknallparishchurch.org.uk Ask a steward for a large print version of this guide. in the church before Kempe. century and shows that there was stained glass glass retrieved during excavations in the 20th This small roundel contains pieces of stained The Old Baptistry - Fragments of Early Glass.
+For up to date information on our church's activities, please visit www.hucknallparishchurch.org.uk St Mary Magdalene Ask a steward for a large print version of this guide.